 - LOCATIONS & HOSPITALS

-I believe the ideal surgeon is one who can communicate well, understand the concerns of patients and their families, and exercise good judgment in and out of the operating room, all while performing technically excellent surgery.
-My practice philosophy is to strive for this ideal every day.
+“I believe the ideal surgeon is one who can communicate well, understand the concerns of patients and their families, and exercise good judgment in and out of the operating room, all while performing technically excellent surgery.
+I strive for this ideal every day.”